Dimercel/listopia/README.md

 ## Functions

-All functions and constructs in the library are prefixed with a dash (.)
+All functions and constructs in the library are prefixed with a point (.)

 ### Basic functions